inside.ewu.edu

 Supervised experience of school psychology students in assessment, intervention, and consultation, as well as professional and ethical areas.

 PSYC 559.
-COGNITIVE ASSESSMENT LAB.
-3 Credits.
+ASSESSMENT.
+4 Credits.

 Pre-requisites: graduate standing in psychology.

-Students will administer, score, report, and interpret published norm-referenced measures of intelligence, memory, achievement, perceptional, adaptive, and special abilities typically used in educational environments.
+Students administer, score, report, and interpret published norm-referenced measures of intelligence, memory, achievement, perceptional, adaptive, and special abilities typically used in educational environments.

 PSYC 560.
 SCHOOL PSYCHOLOGY CONSULTATION.
 4 Credits.